Game-of-whales/GOW-SDK-UNITY/README.md

 Changelog
 ---------
+**1.0.11**
+* Fixed bug: if SDK could not get the player's device's advertising ID, system could use non-unique user identifier for the player.
+* Minor bugs were fixed.

 **1.0.10**
 * Fixed bug: sdk had not worked with other plugins that use push notifications.
 * Minor bugs were fixed.